contactandyc/another-c-library/website/ebook/2-timing/index.md

 This function prints something to the screen and does not return anything.

-A void pointer: `void *`, is a special type of pointer that must cast to another type before implementation.
+A void pointer: `void *`, is a special type of pointer that must be cast to another type before implementation.

 Before describing the void pointer, I want to show an example of casting pointers.